-The dome fits directly to a ceiling or overhead surface, but can also be mounted on a wall using a wall mount bracket (PTZ102).
-The base is of metal construction and the dome is waterproof meeting the IP66 standards.
+The dome fits directly to a ceiling or overhead surface, but can also be mounted on a wall using the wall mount bracket.
+The base is of metal construction and the dome is for indoor use only.

-This is the most basic of the Economic series and only has a Pan and Tilt mechanism with a standard 3.6mm lens with no zoom facility.
-It does not have the capabilities of the advanced functions of the 300 and 400 series but does allow up to 32 preset positions and a tour option.
+This is the most basic of the Budget series and only has a Pan and Tilt mechanism with a standard 3.6mm lens with no zoom facility.
+It does not have the capabilities of the advanced functions of the 500 and 600 series but does allow up to 32 preset positions and a tour option.